charmoniumQ/wf-reg-test/docs/icse_nier.md

   For example, Nix only lets users download from the internet if they provide a hash of the expected outcome; if this hash is different, Nix errors because this execution is not going to reproduce th previous one.
   While this is useful for setting up the environment, this approach is only applied to the installation phase not the actual execution phase.
   It would be too burdensome to provide hash for every network access within the application, if the application talks to a database for example.

-[DSK: maybe talk about version pinning?]
+^[DSK: maybe talk about version pinning?]
+^[SAG: Refer to the literature on reproducing Jupyter/IPython notebooks]

 Furthermore, none of these proactive solutions can mitigate non-determinism due to network resources, pseudorandomness, and parallel program order.
 Zhao et al. showed that first of these, networked resources, is the most common cause of software collapse as well [@zhao_why_2012].